richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_SSIS.md

 Launch Visual Studio and navigate to Extensions → Manage Extensions
 - Search for and download "SQL Server Integration Services Projects 2022"
 - Close Visual Studio and run "Microsoft.DataTools.IntegrationServices" from the "Downloads" folder
+- Close and restart Visual Studio after installation to activate the SSIS extension

 Once installed, immediately configure your project compatibility settings to ensure Azure compatibility:
 - In Visual Studio, go to "Tools" → "Options"